oktadev/okta-blog/_source/_posts/2020-10-31-spring-cloud-config-okta.md

 }
 ```

-Next add a basic REST controller, which will respond with a message defined in your service's configuration file (hosted on the config server):
+Next, add a basic REST controller, which will respond with a message defined in your service's configuration file (hosted on the config server):

 ```java
 @RestController
 @RequestMapping("/secure")